robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 #### <a name="4d175f1b-7353-4137-9d2f-817683c26e53"></a>Movendo uma VM do local para o Azure com um disco não generalizado

 Você planeja mover um sistema SAP específico do local para o Azure.
 Isso pode ser feito carregando, no Azure, o VHD que contém os binários do sistema operacional, os binários da SAP e os binários do DBMS, além dos VHDs com os arquivos de dados e arquivos de log do DBMS.
-Em contraste com o [cenário #2 abaixo][planning-guide-5.1.2], você mantém o nome do host, o SID do SAP e as contas de usuário SAP na VM do Azure, pois eles foram configurados no ambiente local.
+In contrast to [scenario #2 below][planning-guide-5.1.2], you keep the hostname, SAP SID, and SAP user accounts in the Azure VM as they were configured in the on-premises environment.
 Portanto, não é necessário generalizar a imagem.
-Confira os capítulos [preparação para mover uma VM do local para o Azure com um disco não generalizado][planning-guide-5.2.1] deste documento para obter as etapas de preparação local e o carregamento de VMs ou VHDs não generalizados para o Azure.
-Leia o capítulo [Cenário 3: Mover uma VM do local usando um VHD do Azure não generalizado com o SAP][deployment-guide-3.4] no guia de [implantação][deployment-guide] para obter etapas detalhadas de implantação de uma imagem desse tipo no Azure.
+See chapters [Preparation for moving a VM from on-premises to Azure with a non-generalized disk][planning-guide-5.2.1] of this document for on-premises preparation steps and upload of non-generalized VMs or VHDs to Azure.
+Read chapter [Scenario 3: Moving a VM from on-premises using a non-generalized Azure VHD with SAP][deployment-guide-3.4] in the [Deployment Guide][deployment-guide] for detailed steps of deploying such an image in Azure.

 #### <a name="e18f7839-c0e2-4385-b1e6-4538453a285c"></a>Implantando uma VM com uma imagem específica do cliente